diegoulloao/nvim-file-location/README.md

 ```

-Simple Nvim plugin that copies the exact file location where the cursor is 😼 - Written in lua.
+Simple Nvim plugin that copies the exact file location where the cursor is 😼 - Written in Lua.

 ---